(updated on 11/3/13 at 23:33 hr.)

 He/she isolates him or herself in a solitary room and focuses on the act of centered relaxation by standing.
 The next step is to focus on one's task while being mindful of one's setting.

 This feedback-based approach requires a certain level of methodicalness from start to finish.
-It starts with a mindful focus of self-centerness
+It starts with a mindful focus of self-centerness.

 Notes From The Compass Desk

 By cultivating this skill of mindfully focused on a daily basis, one has just accumulate a small but significant strategic advantage against those who cannot stay focused on one target for a long chronological-driven interval.
 From our experience, this skill is also useful when strolling through an extreme chaotic and complex setting.
+Those who do know, will not say.
+However you can learn more about this unique practice at Cook Ding's Kitchen.

 Remember to be patient and build the experience of strategic fortitude.
 Use your awareness of your actions at different situations .